How performance anxiety leads to erectile dysfunction

 If you train yourself to look at what’s underneath a circumstance or situation that triggers anxiety, you’ll learn more about how to take care of both your mental and sexual health.

-Erectile Dysfunction as a sign of general anxiety
+Erectile dysfunction as a sign of general anxiety

-For many men, erectile dysfunction may be just one of many symptoms indicating an anxiety-related issue like generalized anxiety disorder (GAD).
+For many men, erectile dysfunction may be just one of many symptoms indicating an anxiety-related issue, like generalized anxiety disorder (GAD).
 It’s not uncommon for anxiety symptoms in men to cause difficulty around sexual functioning, issues with orgasm, or erectile dysfunction.

-In addition to sexual performance anxiety, some common symptoms of GAD include the following.
+In addition to sexual performance anxiety, some common symptoms of GAD include the following:

 • Persistent worry that gets in the way of functioning